 The road to Pittsburgh (from Melbourne)

 I was watching a tech journalist called Robert Scoble broadcast live over Facebook at 3 am in the morning on the 6th of April, 2016 – from there I got in touch with the team and recently flew over to verify everything – I was both impressed and excited to bring this back to Australia.
-You can see that initial interview with the CEO and some updated graphics below;

 To the best of our knowledge, Hyliion are currently concentrating on their US market, and we congratulate them on their ongoing investment rounds and commercalisation journey.